 Apple Music hits 38 million paid subscribers

-Apple Inc's streaming music service now has 38 million paid subscribers, up from 36 million in February, the company said on Monday.
+NEW YORK: Apple Inc's streaming music service now has 38 million paid subscribers, up from 36 million in February, the company said on Monday (Mar 12).

-REUTERS: Apple Inc's streaming music service now has 38 million paid subscribers, up from 36 million in February, the company said on Monday.
+Apple is locked in race for subscribers with Amazon.com Inc , Alphabet Inc's Google and others as streaming music becomes the dominant form of paid music consumption.

 Apple said Eddy Cue, senior vice president of internet software and services, disclosed the most recent subscriber number for Apple Music at the South by Southwest festival in Austin, Texas.